Deducteam/isabelle_dedukti/README.md

 bash dkcheck_$session.sh
 ```

-Sessions must be built and translated in the order of their dependencies.
+Sessions must be built and translated in the order of their dependencies (starting from builtin session Pure).

 To translate other sessions, follow these steps:
 - add the relevant components to isabelle (for example, AFP),